NLnetLabs/krill/doc/development/multi_user/architecture.md

-  - There's a second `reqwest` dependency because using the main v0.10 `reqwest` dependency in the `OpenIDConnectAuthProvider` caused panics from its use of an internal async Tokio loop wrapper around its synchronous client implementation, while in earlier versions of `reqwest` the sychronous client is actually synchronous code.
+  - There's a second `reqwest` dependency because using the main v0.10 `reqwest` dependency in the `OpenIDConnectAuthProvider` caused panics from its use of an internal async Tokio loop wrapper around its synchronous client implementation, while in earlier versions of `reqwest` the synchronous client is actually synchronous code.

   - Switching to the `async` `reqwest` client would require working around the problem that